-Procedures for Disciplinary Action:
+Procedures for Disciplinary Action

-Title IX Investigators will be responsible for conducting the prompt, fair, and impartial investigation of complaints filed with the University.
+Allegations of domestic violence, dating violence, sexual assault, or stalking will be processed through the University's Equal Opportunity, Harassment (Sexual Misconduct), and Nondiscrimination Policy and Procedures.
+Investigators will be responsible for conducting the prompt, fair, and impartial investigation of complaints filed with the University.
 These procedures apply to all students, faculty, and staff of the University.

-Filing a Formal Complaint:
+Filing a Formal Complaint